(ADOS™-2) Autism Diagnostic Observation Schedule™, Second Edition

 Improved Protocol Booklets, Revised Algorithms, and a New Comparison Score

 Administration and coding procedures for the ADOS-2 are functionally identical to those for the ADOS.
-Modules 1 through 4 retain the same basic activities and codes, though some codes have been expanded and several new codes have been added.
-Protocol Booklets for these modules have been significantly improved—they now provide clearer, more explicit administration and coding instructions.
+Modules 1 through 4 retain the same basic activities and codes, though some have been expanded and several new codes have been added.
+Protocol Booklets for these modules have been significantly improved—now providing clearer, more explicit administration and coding instructions.

 Algorithms for Modules 1 through 3 have been revised to achieve more accurate and useful results and to provide a more uniform basis for comparing results across the three modules used with children and young adolescents.

-A new Comparison Score for Modules 1 through 3 allows you to look at a child’s overall level of autism spectrum–related symptoms in relation to those of children diagnosed with ASD who are the same age and have similar language skills.
+A new Comparison Score for Modules 1 through 3 allows you to look at a child’s overall level of autism spectrum–related symptoms against children diagnosed with ASD who are the same age and have similar language skills.
 This score also makes it easier to monitor an individual’s symptoms over time.

 The New Toddler Module

 The Toddler Module is designed specifically for children between 12 and 30 months of age who do not consistently use phrase speech.
 Observations are coded immediately following administration, and the codes are converted to algorithm scores.
 Toddler Module algorithms provide “ranges of concern” rather than cutoff scores.
 These ranges help you form clinical impressions, but they avoid formal classification—which may not be appropriate at such a young age.
-The Toddler Module quantifies risk for ASD and provides guidance if continued monitoring is needed.
+The Toddler Module quantifies risk for ASD and guides further monitoring.